-Welcome to the next pikoTutorial!
+Welcome to the first pikoTutorial!

 Nowadays there are many high level languages in which you don’t have to care about how objects are copied around.
 However, if you want to write in C++, you must understand that copying is a very distinct operation which varies depending on the object that you deal with.
 In theory, C++ also gets the job done for you because you can have completely empty class (no copy constructor defined) and you will still be able to copy such object: